Shape-It/Fastned-Challenge/README.md

 ## About the App

-This app was made in React Native in order to carry out the Fastned React Native coding assignment.
+This app was made in React Native in order to carry out the Fastned React Native coding challenge.

 #### App Screens